 Some currently available Smooth Touch Rose bushes names are:

-- Smooth Angel Rose – A very fragrant rich cream-colored rose with a glowing apricot/yellow center.
-She has attractive dark green foliage and will grow well in a pot or in the garden.
+- Smooth Angel Rose – A very fragrant, rich cream-colored rose with a glowing apricot/yellow center.
+She has attractive, dark green foliage and will grow well in a pot or in the garden.

 - Smooth Buttercup Rose – Smooth Buttercup is a compact thornless floribunda, producing plentiful clusters of bright yellow flowers which have a light, sweet fragrance, certainly adding to her total charm.
-Smooth Buttercup is also an award winning rose bush that will bring much beauty to any rose bed.
+Smooth Buttercup is also an award-winning rose bush that will bring much beauty to any rose bed.
 She carries a smile maker quality within her blooms to be sure.

 - Smooth Lady Rose – Smooth Lady is a good garden variety rose.
 Her blooms are a soft salmon pink set nicely against glossy foliage.
 Her fragrance is delightfully sweet.

-- Smooth Delight Rose – Smooth Delight’s shiny dark foliage provides an excellent backdrop for her large soft shell pink blooms.
+- Smooth Delight Rose – Smooth Delight’s shiny dark foliage provides an excellent backdrop for her large, soft shell-pink blooms.
 Her buds open gradually to reveal a radiant yet soft apricot center.
 Smooth Delight’s blooms have reflex petals that have a delightful sweet rose fragrance.

 - Smooth Ballerina Rose – Smooth Ballerina has what are said to be soul stirring blooms with an explosion of color variations in each flower.
-Carmine red and off-white blooms, each with its very own unique color pattern, she blooms singularly as well as in clusters set against dark green foliage.
+With carmine red and off-white blooms, each with its very own unique color pattern, she blooms singularly as well as in clusters set against dark green foliage.
 She, too, has wonderful fragrance.